 Objectives and Ownership

-The venue is possibly the most important aspect of any Christmas party as it represents the foundation of what you are doing.
+When choosing your venue, location, size, price, catering options and aesthetics are key factors.
 Make sure it’s not too small or your attendees will feel confined and constricted, and make sure it’s not too big otherwise or your guests will be rattling around, which is likely to kill any atmosphere.
-Similarly, the style of the venue makes a huge statement about your company – if you want to be seen as cool and edgy then there are plenty of blank canvas spaces that make that statement; alternatively if you want to appear established a stately home or function room in a traditional hotel would be a better choice.
-These are just two extremes and there is a huge amount of choice in between, but the important thing is that the venue underlines your message and doesn’t fight against it.
-For smaller companies, small private rooms within hotels or restaurants are ideal, or alternatively you could consider taking tables at a larger organised event.
+Similarly, the style of the venue makes a huge statement about your company – if you want to be seen as cool and edgy then there are plenty of blank canvas spaces that make that statement; alternatively if you want to appear established then a stately home or function room in a traditional hotel would be a better choice.
+These are just two examples and there is a huge amount of choice in between, but the important thing is that the venue underlines your message and doesn’t fight against it.
+For smaller companies, small private rooms within hotels or restaurants can be ideal, or alternatively you could consider taking tables at a larger organised event.

 Other important venue considerations include:

-Staff : Finally, get to know the venue and its staff as they will be crucial to you on the night to ensure everything runs smoothly.
+Staff Finally, get to know the venue and its staff as they will be crucial to you on the night to ensure everything runs smoothly.

 Music, entertainment and pacing your party

-Our free consultancy services are perfect for helping you plan your Christmas party and include an initial meeting to discuss your brief, recommendation of venues, accompanying you on site visits and negotiation of costs with suppliers.
+Our consultancy services are perfect for helping you plan your Christmas party and include an initial meeting to discuss your brief, recommendation of venues, accompanying you on site visits and negotiation of costs with suppliers.